Third House Republican who voted to impeach Trump calls it quits - KTVZ

 “That’s why, after 32 years of public service, I have decided not to seek re-election to Congress, so that I can enjoy my family and life in a fuller and more present way,” Katko said.

-Katko is the third GOP impeachment backer to call it quits, following in the footsteps of Reps.
+Katko is the third House GOP impeachment backer to call it quits, following in the footsteps of Reps.
 Adam Kinzinger of Illinois and Anthony Gonzalez of Ohio.
-Rep. Fred Upton of Michigan has yet to make an official announcement about his reelection plans.
+Rep. Fred Upton of Michigan, who also voted to impeach, is undecided if he’s going to run again.
+The veteran lawmaker told CNN that he will decide this month as he evaluates how his district lines are being drawn.

+Trump celebrated Katko’s decision in a statement Friday, saying, “Great news, another one bites the dust.
+Katko, from Upstate New York, is gone!”

-Katko was in line to become the chairman of the House Homeland Security Committee if Republicans win the majority.
-But he had become a top target on the right, with conservatives angry that Katko voted for impeachment, a bipartisan infrastructure bill and bipartisan commission to probe January 6, and they started demanding that Katko be kicked off his committee.
+Katko was in line to become the chairman of the House Homeland Security Committee next year if Republicans win the majority following the midterms this fall.
+But he had become a top target on the right, not only for his impeachment vote, but also because he supported a bipartisan infrastructure bill and negotiated a proposal to create a bipartisan commission to probe January 6.

+Late last year, conservatives started demanding that Katko be kicked off his committees.
+Rep. Marjorie Taylor Greene, a hardcore Trump supporter from Georgia, suggested that would be one of her demands in exchange for supporting House Minority Leader Kevin McCarthy for speaker.

+In his retirement announcement, Katko defended his voting record, saying: “My conscience, principles, and commitment to do what’s right have guided every decision I’ve made as a Member of Congress, and they guide my decision today.”

 The-CNN-Wire